Saphareas/Andor-Custom-Cards-Builder/Readme.md

-# Andor Custom Campaign Builder
+# Andor Custom Cards Builder

 This is a Fan-project for the board game 'The Legends of Andor'.
 You can write your own campaigns for this game and I thought I'd build something that generates original-looking cards out of plain text.